ADVERTISEMENT

 Obituaries for women

 Women often fared worse than men in the length and detail of their memorials.
-“Mrs. T. M. Appleman wife of J. R. Appleman died last Monday,” announced the El Dorado Kansas Republican of 12 December 1890.
-No maiden name is given, nor are survivors, details of age, or cause of death.
+“Mrs. T. M. Appleman wife of J. R. Appleman died last Monday,” announced the El Dorado Kansas Republican of December 12, 1890.
+No maiden name is given, nor are survivors, details of age or cause of death.

 Women’s obituaries also reflected their more limited social mobility.
-Whereas a man might have been elected to public office, been prominent in church affairs, farmed 180 acres and stayed a staunch Republican (any of which might have been mentioned in his obituary), women generally were memorialized with a brief “She was a faithful wife, a loving mother and a kind neighbor.”
+Whereas a man might have been elected to public office, been prominent in church affairs, farmed 180 acres and stayed a staunch Republican (any of which might have been mentioned in his obituary), women generally were memorialized with a brief sentence: “She was a faithful wife, a loving mother and a kind neighbor.”

-Look to a woman’s sibling for more information about her.
+Look to a woman’s siblings for more information about her.
 Surviving brothers can give you a maiden name (though the listing could include half-brothers who had different surnames).
 Sisters may be mentioned only by their husbands’ names, but obituaries for their husbands (i.e., your ancestor’s brothers-in-law) might include their maiden names.

 Taken together, information in siblings’ obituaries can be combined to establish information about the whole family.
 So even if your ancestor’s obituary is missing, those of her parents, sisters and cousins can be useful.
-For example, a grandmother’s death notice might mention that “her son George died last month,” which will direct you to George’s obituary, as well.
+For example, a grandmother’s death notice might mention that “her son George died last month,” which will direct you to George’s obituary as well.

 Obituaries for people of color